nimmagaddav9/meta9tech_Fiserv/interview.md

 Overall, RxJS brings a declarative, composable, and scalable approach to handling asynchronous behavior and event-driven programming in frontend apps.

 ## 12. How are REST APIs integrated in your application?

-# How Are REST APIs Integrated in Your Application?

 REST APIs are integrated into the frontend application to enable communication with backend services and perform CRUD operations.
 The typical integration approach includes: